The Millenium Project

 Did I mention that the AntiBio device is a fraud, and the people who have been stealing money from town councils should be made to pay it back before they go to prison?

-The AntiBio fraud (5/3/2005)
+The AntiBio scam (5/3/2005)

 Each year, Australian Skeptics presents the Bent Spoon Award to "the perpetrator of the most preposterous piece of paranormal or pseudoscientific piffle".
-The 2004 award went to a television show which had uncritically promoted a fraudulent, pseudoscientific electrical device which was supposed to clean the water in swimming pools using principles unknown to science.
+The 2004 award went to a television show which had uncritically promoted a pseudoscientific electrical device which was supposed to clean the water in swimming pools using principles unknown to science.
 One of the things I do in my spare time is manage the web site for Australian Skeptics, and a complaint was received about the site this week.
 The complaint came from the Chief Executive Officer of AntiBio Technologies Pty Ltd. His objection was to the following words, which appear on the Bent Spoon Award page:

 The winners for 2004 were the producers of the ABC television show The New Inventors, principally for giving consideration to an obvious piece of pseudoscience, the AntiBio water water conditioning system.